 - Test on different models of hardware

 Headsets can improve audio quality by minimizing echo challenges.
-We recommend use of a headset on Twilio Client calls in order to provide acoustic isolation between the speaker and microphone, and therefore minimize echo.
+We recommend use of a headset on your Voice JS SDK calls in order to provide acoustic isolation between the speaker and microphone, and therefore minimize echo.
 That being said, headset selection should be made carefully.

-Twilio test with a range of Plantronics and Logitech headsets.
-A full list of tested headset hardware will be made available in the future.
+Twilio tests with a range of Plantronics and Logitech headsets.

 Bluetooth Headsets: Bluetooth headsets can present unique challenges, as each headset operates slightly differently.
 If your headset came with a USB Bluetooth adapter, we recommend you pair it with the included adapter, rather than your device’s native Bluetooth receiver, to avoid interoperability issues.

 Please note that Bluetooth support on mobile devices can vary significantly, and some devices may not provide the programmatic ability for Bluetooth answer/hangup buttons to be passed to non-native applications.

-Static: Static and white noise issues with your client audio can often be due to a misbehaving or misconfigured headset.
+Static: Static and white noise issues with your client's audio can often be due to a misbehaving or misconfigured headset.
 If you are experiencing static, try reproducing this issue with different headset hardware or no headset hardware in order to narrow down potential sources.